BuriXon-code/YouTermux/README.md

 ### Support me:

 I write useful and simple life tools to make life easier.
-If you consider this script and the others to be useful and helpful, you can let me know about it by paying tip on my website: **[DONATIONS](https://burixon.com.pl/donate/)**.
+If you consider this script and the others to be useful and helpful, you can let me know about it by making a tip on my website: **[DONATIONS](https://burixon.com.pl/donate/)**.

 This should help me in further development, creating new projects, scripts and programs.